-The senior managers at Te Kura Kaupapa Māori o Te Koutu use effective review processes to make ongoing improvements to NCEA assessment practice.
-There has been a concerted effort by the Principal's Nominees and kaiako to monitor the quality of the internal moderation process which ensures credibility of results reported for NCEA.
+Te Wharekura o Ruatoki motto is "Ko tā mātau kitenga anamata, Ko te Tiketike Tūhoetanga", a future-focused vision based on the highest aspirations of Tūhoe.
+The senior managers at Te Wharekura o Ruatoki use effective review processes to make ongoing improvements to NCEA assessment practice.
+There has been a concerted effort by the Principal's Nominee and kaiako to monitor the quality of the internal moderation process, which ensures credibility of results reported for NCEA.

-Internal moderation procedures are clearly understood and practised by kaiako.
+Internal moderation procedures are clearly understood and practised consistently by kaiako.
 These include the critiquing of assessment material and grade verification by suitable subject specialists from within the kura and externally.
 Student work is stored securely.
 This allows the kura to fully comply with requests for external moderation and provides kaiako with access to bench marked samples for future decisions.

 Accurate data is sent to NZQA in a timely manner.
 This is evidenced through a low number of late entries and errors.
-Results are analysed by kaiako and used to report to senior management, as a basis for reflection on the previous year's programme and to inform future teaching, planning and assessment in the Wharekura.
+Results are analysed by kaiako and used to report to senior management.
+The basis for analysis and reflection on the previous year's programme is used to inform future teaching, planning and assessment in the Wharekura.

 Effective communication ensures consistent kura-wide understanding of NCEA assessment practice.
-Regular whānau hui and interaction ensure students are kept up to date with requirements and expectations for NCEA.
+Regular whānau hui and interaction ensure students are kept up-to-date with requirements and expectations for NCEA.
 The student handbook is written in clear language for students to understand.
 The course outlines describe the necessary assessment information for students across their subjects, ensuring consistency of understanding kura-wide.